thisiswildanw/Superstore-Sales-Data-Pipeline/README.md

   - **get_folder()** is used to get the folder link and download it from Google Drive via pydrive with gdown library.
 Authentication process using gdrive_auth() and specific folder names may be required to execute this function.
 Here is the repository of gdown : [link](https://github.com/wkentaro/gdown)
   - **clean_name()** is used to get clean name of flat files.
 So we can create pandas dataframe and data staging based on each flat files name.
   - **excel_files_to_pandas()** is used to convert each flat files or excel files to dataframe using pandas and put it together into python dictionary.
   - **main()** is used to execute authentication, download and flat files extraction process into python dictionary.
 Then, load each dataframe in dictionary to data staging in BigQuery with table name = cleaned flat file name.
-In loading data process from dataframe to BigQuery, we implement slowly changing dimension type 1 or replace old tables with new tables.
+Replace old tables with new tables if exist.